 Get to know us!
 We are a welcoming and nurturing United Methodist community of faith.
 We have been sharing the love of God and the Good News of Jesus Christ for a century and a half.
-We invite you to visit us.
+We invite you to visit us for worship at 10:15am on Sundays at 1010 Orchard Drive, Harrisburg, PA.

 We come together on Sunday to worship God.
 At 9:30 there are Christian education opportunities adults and teens, then at 10:15 we gather to worship God in the beautiful and casual setting of our sanctuary.